Threats to Our Watersheds

 Nuisance Growth of Weeds and Algae: Sediment carries nutrients that feed algae and aquatic weeds, and potentially provide a surface for invasive species to grow.

 Cyanobacteria: The same nutrients that feed algae also feed cyanobacteria.
 These bacteria are present in all lakes.
-Under the right conditions cyanobacteria can spread quickly, forming dense “blooms” on a water body’s surface.
+Under the right conditions, cyanobacteria can spread quickly, forming dense “blooms” on a water body’s surface.
 These blooms can cause serious problems because many cyanobacteria species produce toxins that are dangerous to humans and wildlife.
 Cyanobacteria and their toxins can be found in water as well as in the air nearby.
-For more information please visit the EPA’s websites about cyanobacteria.
+For more information, please visit the EPA’s cynobacteria page.

 Local Tax Impacts: Cleaning up sediment in streets, sewers and ditches, or removing invasive species or weeds can be very expensive to local towns.